turbonomic/orm/README.md

 ### Step 3 Try Redis example

-#### Prepare Redis Cluster
+#### Prepare Standalone Redis

 In order to show relationship between operator and the resource it manages we use Redis operator from [OT_CONTAINER-KIT](https://github.com/OT-CONTAINER-KIT/redis-operator#quickstart).
-We created redis cluster.
+We created redis standalone.

 ```shell
 helm list -A